EtiNL/EtiNL.github.io/_posts/2025-06-12-Raymarching-Engine.md

 toc: true
 ---

-Building a real-time renderer that can generate complex procedural geometry entirely on the GPU—that's been my goal with this project.
-The result is a compact engine that combines Rust's safety with CUDA's raw performance to render scenes defined purely by mathematical functions.
+This article is an overview of a personal rendering project I've been working on: a real-time ray marching engine that renders procedural geometry entirely on the GPU.
+The implementation combines Rust for safe host-side code with custom CUDA kernels for parallel evaluation of signed distance functions.

-This project was inspired by the pioneering work of Inigo Quilez, whose research on distance functions and ray marching techniques has been instrumental in bringing procedural rendering to real-time graphics.
+This project was inspired by the work of Inigo Quilez, whose research on distance functions and ray marching techniques has been instrumental in bringing procedural rendering to real-time graphics.

 <p align="center">
   <img src="/assets/img/Xor_engine/Xor_menger.png" alt="Menger sponge" width="90%">